iter-idea/IDEA-AWS/README.md

 # IDEA AWS

-AWS wrappers to use in IDEA's back-ends
+AWS wrappers to use in IDEA's back-ends; note: internally we use AWS-SDK _v3_.

 ## Installation